getnamingo/registry/README.md

 ## Get Involved

-We’re finalizing support for PostgreSQL and SQLite, and are looking for contributors to help test and refine these features.

 We also seek assistance from gTLD operators to test Namingo in real-world environments.
 If you can provide access to ICANN and other relevant infrastructure, your contributions will help improve Namingo’s compatibility and reliability for registry operations.

 ### EPP Benchmark Summary